-• Veditz Building: From fiscal 2018 to 2023, a total of \$18.8 million was provided for the construction and renovation of the Veditz Building at the Maryland School for the Deaf's (MSD) Frederick campus, including \$6.0 million in GO bond authorizations and \$12.8 million in pay-as-you-go general funds.
+• Veditz Building: From fiscal 2019 to 2023, a total of \$18.8 million was provided for the construction and renovation of the Veditz Building at the Maryland School for the Deaf's (MSD) Frederick campus, including \$6.0 million in GO bond authorizations and \$12.8 million in pay-as-you-go general funds.
 In September 2023, due to escalating construction costs, the Department of Budget and Management and the Department of General Services (DGS) asked for an additional \$3.4 million from the Construction Contingency Fund to complete the project, bringing the total cost to \$22.2 million.
-A contract was approved by the Board of Public Works (BPW) on November 29, 2023, and as of February 2024, asbestos abatement is underway, and the contractor is preparing the site for construction.
-This project was originally scheduled to be completed in May 2024 but due to delays is now scheduled for completion in late calendar 2025 or early calendar 2026.
+A contract was approved by the Board of Public Works (BPW) on November 29, 2023, and, as of February 2025, the building is under construction and is expected to be finished in the next few months.
+MSD is also working with the Office of State